Skip to content

 • Place a medium sized bowl on the scale.
 Zero the scale and measure the flour, baking soda, and salt into the bowl.
 Add the chopped chocolate pieces and stir to combine.

-• Place the bowl of the stand mixer on the scale.
+• Place a medium sized bowl on the scale.
 Zero the scale and measure in the walnut oil.
 Zero the scale and measure in the sugar.
 Add the sorghum syrup.
+Stir to combine until all the ingredients are incorporated.

-• With the mixer on low, add the flour mixture to the batter and mix just until the flour is mostly incorporated.
+• Add the flour mixture and stir to combine just until the flour is incorporated.
 Do not overwork the batter.
-Remove the bowl and stir with a spoon to incorporate the last bit of flour by hand.

 • Cover with plastic wrap directly on the batter to make an airtight seal.
 Refrigerate the dough for at least three hours or overnight.